web-infra-dev/nde/README.md

-# Nde (Node.js Dependencies Emitter)
+# Ndepe (Node.js Dependencies Emitter)

-`nde` is a utility that analyzes your Node.js project's source code to extract the necessary dependencies and files required for deployment and emits these files to a designed node_modules directory that can be used for the deployment. `nde` can simplify the deployment flow and greatly reduce the size of the deployment package.
+`Ndepe` is a utility that analyzes your Node.js project's source code to extract the necessary dependencies and files required for deployment and emits these files to a designed node_modules directory that can be used for the deployment. `Ndepe` can simplify the deployment flow and greatly reduce the size of the deployment package.

 ## Features